Dartmouth Tuck — MBA Program and Application Overview

 Tuck Interviews

 There are two distinct opportunities to interview with Tuck.
-Applicants who submit their completed application, including all LORs, before the Round 1, Round 2, or Round 3 deadlines (September 1, December 1, and March 1, respectively) are guaranteed an interview.
+Applicants who submit their completed application, including all LORs, before the Round 1 or Round 2 deadlines are guaranteed an interview.
 For all the other applicants, interviews are offered by invitation only.
 Once they have done an initial review of your application, they will invite you to a virtual interview.
 Interview invitations are done on a rolling basis.

 Read more here: How to Ace Your MBA Interview: With Prep Questions & Answers and How to Nail Your Virtual MBA Interview